curiouschip/learn/content/docs/getting-started/Capacitive Touch Panel/_index.md

 ## Modes

-THe capacitive touch panel has 5 selectable modes, which are summarised below:
+The capacitive touch panel has 5 selectable modes, which are summarised below:

 SERIAL